 As the RΣR moves from a to b each red rectangle is larger than the dark blue one.
 Each move adds more to the accumulated sum than the previous one.
 The graph of the function increases more with each move – it is concave up.

 In the last section, from d to f the red rectangle now has a larger value than the dark blue one.
-(Again remember that when the have negative values, the shorter rectangle, has the larger value.)
+(Again, remember that when the function has negative values, the shorter rectangle, has the larger value.)
 The graph of the function again bends up – is concave up.

 Putting these ideas together with those in the last post we can see how the moving RΣR idea can distinguish the four shapes of the graph of the accumulating function:

 - On [a, b] the function’s graph is increasing and concave up; the RΣR are positive and getting more positive (longer).

 - On [b, c] the function’s graph is increasing and concave down; the RΣR are positive and getting less positive (shorter).

 - On [c, d] the function’s graph is decreasing and concave down; the RΣR are negative and getting more negative (longer).

 - On [d, e] the function’s graph is decreasing and concave up; the RΣR are negative and getting less negative (shorter).

 - At the extreme values of the derivative, the concavity of the function changes from up to down or down to up.
 These are called points of inflection.